Micro-deposits

 While micro-deposits are simple, your financial institution can customize a few details.
 Your institution has control over the following micro-deposit fields:

-- Maximum failed attempts to enter micro-deposit amounts before the account is locked out (10 by default)
+• Maximum failed attempts to enter micro-deposit amounts before the account is locked out (9 by default, see faq for more details)

 NACHA standards